wp-plugins/flash-world-clock/readme.txt

 Tags: world clock, world flash clock, world capital timezones, world time Tested up to: 2.9.1
 Requires at least: 1.5
-Stable tag: trunk
+Stable tag: 1.0

+== Description ==

 World clock showing the local time at six major cities round the world.
 The plugin provides a choice of analog and digital clocks, colors and sizes.

-== Description ==

 * Select analog or digital clocks
 * Select from three different group of world capitals
 * Select horizontal or vertical clock format
 * Select text, border and background color

 == Installation ==